-Having weight loss surgery performed as a type 2 diabetic might mean greater health care savings.
-A large national study of insured patients with obesity and t2d showed a reduction in the diabetic patients’ annual health care costs within two years following their procedures.
+Having weight loss surgery performed as a person with type 2 diabetes might mean greater health care savings.
+A large national study of insured patients with obesity and t2d showed a reduction in diabetic patients’ annual healthcare costs within two years following their procedures.

 9- Lessens Your Need for Diabetic Medication

-A high number of weight loss surgery patients with t2d go on to experience a complete independence from diabetes within the initial months after surgery.
-Those patients are able to toss out their medications (with their doctors’ advice, of course).
+A high number of weight loss surgery patients with t2d go on to experience complete independence from diabetes within the initial months after surgery.
+Those patients can toss out their medications (with their doctor’s advice).

 10- Bariatrics Can Reverse Diabetes